thoughtspot/thoughtspot.github.io/_end-user/data-view/share-user-imported-data.md

 can become visible if a worksheet or pinboard that _also contains_ those columns is shared with these users.

-If you want to prevent shares of these types from revealing excluded columns, you can ask your administrator to enable a stricter behavior.
+If you want to prevent other users from revealing your excluded columns, you can ask your administrator to enable a stricter behavior.

 You can share data [from the **Data** tab]({{ site.baseurl }}#share-datatab), or [from within the table, worksheet, or view]({{ site.baseurl }}#share-dataset) that you want to share.